 Branch office is a popular choice for foreign companies to enter Hong Kong market.
 A Hong Kong branch office is actually the extension of the foreign parent company.
 One stand-out feature of this structure is that it is NOT responsible for all debts and liabilities, but its parent company is.

-Subsidiary company and representative office are the two other options available for foreign companies to set up its presence in Hong Kong.
-Deciding on which one is the best fit with your foreign company should be well examined in the scope of your company goals as well.
+Subsidiary company and representative office are the two other options available for foreign companies to set up their presence in Hong Kong.
+Deciding on which one is the best fit for your foreign company should be well examined in the scope of your company goals as well.

 You need information on other options for doing business in Hong Kong?
 BBCIncorp Limited is always willing to help you, please visit our articles for better understanding: